jovibor/ListEx/README.md

 ## [](#)Long Story Short
 `CListEx` is a `CMFCListCtrl` derived class with cells tooltip ability, and even more.<br>
 It works with `LVS_OWNERDRAWFIXED` and `LVS_REPORT` styles.<br>
-The tooltiping itself is achieved with the public method:
+The tooltiping is achieved with the public method:

 ```cpp
 void SetCellTooltip(int iItem, int iSubitem, const std::wstring& strTooltip,